HumanisticDataScience/Metaethics/README.md

 This public repository contains the dataset, a script for reproducible data analysis, and supplementary materials for the paper **Rethinking the Foundations of Ethics in Information Systems Research**

 ## Contents
-- `/paper`: manuscript and supplementary materials  (LLM Prompt and qualitative coding document).
+- `/paper`: manuscript and supplementary materials  (LLM Prompt, metaethics qualitative coding document, full list of 145 papers surveyed).
 - `/data`: dataset of IS ethics papers used for analysis and generation of visuals.
 - `/scripts`: R script to reproduce relevant tables and figures appearing the manuscript.